eddie-fang/apple-test/README.md

 apple-test
 ==========

-To Run: Download, then open up console.html with your favorite browser
+To Run: Download, then open up console.html (or index.html for the minimum version) with your favorite browser

 Functional widgets:
 - time slider on the top